blyncnov/pg-node-todoapi/README.md

-## Node + TypeScript-server boiler-plate
+## Node + TypeScript + PostgreSQL TODOAPI

-This todoapi services is to provide the functionalities of every user on bien which includes
+This todoapi services is to provide the functionalities of every user which includes

 - Login & Registration
 - Forgot and Reset Password
 - Create and Edit Todo
 - Update & Delete Todo

-For now, this server has not been deployed, hence the developer is expected to run the server locally, with the help of the following:
+For now, this server has not been deployed, hence the developer is expected to run the server locally

-- clone the repository or download the /api folder : git clone https://github.com/blyncnov/pg-node-todoapi.
-  Note: You're only concerned with the src folder, so you should navigate there

-- Ensure node is installed else, download [https://nodejs.org/en/download/]here
-- Install all dependencies: npm install
-- run server: npm run start

 ### Base url: http://localhost:8000/api/v1